bloodyros3s/bloodyros3s/README.md

 ***How can you understand my feelings through(?) how i text!:***
 ![Your GIF Description](Square_npc0002-idle.webp)
 * so basically, if i put a "." after anything, that can mean i am serious, mad or sad.
-So um.. iwc ig?
 * i always try to find something to text back. and if i cant find, ill just put emojs or just stay silent!!😔
 * if i stay alone, that can be because im shy to go to my friends or even talk to them😭i just simply dont wanna bother ppl with myself
 * if i make no typo, then i am serious and mad or sad💓